-Neuropsychologist and researcher Ángel Martínez Nogueras explains in this article Type I Chiari Malformation and presents a clinical case.
+Neuropsychologist and researcher Ángel Martínez Nogueras explains in this article the Chiari malformation type I and presents a clinical case.

-Before presenting the clinical case we are addressing today, I will briefly describe what Chiari Malformation is.
+Before presenting the clinical case discussed here, I will briefly describe what Chiari malformation consists of.

-This is a malformation due to incomplete development of the posteroinferior part of the skull base during the embryonic period, which can be accompanií by complications such as syringomyelia and hydrocephalus.
+It is a malformation due to incomplete development of the posteroinferior portion of the skull base during the embryonic period, which can be accompanied by complications such as syringomyelia and hydrocephalus.

-The most extreme form consists of the herniation of structures from the lowest portion of the cerebellum, cerebellar tonsils, and of the brainstem through the foramen magnum, so that some parts of the brain reach the spinal canal, thickening and compressing it.
+The most extreme form consists of herniation of structures from the lowest portion of the cerebellum, the cerebellar tonsils, and of the brainstem through the foramen magnum, so that some parts of the brain reach the spinal canal, enlarging and compressing it.

-The Chiari Malformation can be classifií into 5 different types, of which Type I is the most frequent (1).
+The Chiari malformation can be classified into 5 different types, of which type I is the most frequent (1).

-Type I Chiari Malformation involves a caudal herniation of the cerebellar tonsils of approximately 5 mm below the foramen magnum, which is not usually accompanií by descent of the brainstem or the fourth ventricle nor by hydrocephalus, but it is associatí with syringomyelia.
+Chiari malformation type I involves a caudal herniation of the cerebellar tonsils of approximately 5 mm below the foramen magnum, which is not usually accompanied by descent of the brainstem or the fourth ventricle nor by hydrocephalus, but it is associated with syringomyelia.

-Syringomyelia is causí by the formation of cavities or cysts (syrinx) fillí with fluid inside the spinal cord, which can slowly expand, causing progressive damage to the spinal cord and intracranial hypertension due to the pressure exertí by that fluid.
+Syringomyelia is caused by the formation of cavities or cysts (syrinx) filled with fluid within the spinal cord, which can slowly expand, causing progressive damage to the spinal cord and intracranial hypertension due to the pressure exerted by that fluid.

-The symptoms associatí with Chiari malformation can be very numerous and varií, including motor deficits, emotional, cognitive, sensory, perceptual and dysautonomic deficits.
+The symptoms associated with Chiari malformation can be numerous and varied, including motor deficits, emotional, cognitive, sensory, somatosensory and autonomic disturbances.

-To avoid extending this post excessively I refer you to the attachí bibliography where you can review all possible symptoms and other details of Chiari.
+So as not to overextend this post I refer you to the attached bibliography where all possible symptoms and other details of Chiari can be reviewed.
 (2,3)

 Subscribe